microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-post-messages.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use this API to create a draft of a new message.
+Use this API to create a draft of a new message in either JSON or MIME format.
 Drafts can be created in any folder and optionally updated before sending.
 To save to the Drafts folder, use the /messages shortcut.

 While creating the draft in the same **POST** call, you can:

 - Include an [attachment](../resources/attachment.md)
 - Use a [mention](../resources/mention.md) to call out another user in the new message

+When specifying the body in MIME format, include only the MIME content in the request body.
+You must specify the recipients and any updates to **message** properties in a subsequent [send](/graph/api-reference/beta/api/message-send.md) operation.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).